Table alerts

 Managing your alerts

-From the alerts panel, you can:
+From the Table alerts panel, you can:

 • Mark as resolved — resolves an individual alert and updates the icon count in the bottom-right corner.